Table of Contents

 - No NSF certification

 Sawyer Gravity Water Filtration System – Best Backpacking Water Filter

-For an even more portable option than the Travel Berkey, the Sawyer system is a backpacking gravity water filter that you can carry with you in your backpack on hikes and camping trips.
+For an even more portable option than the Travel Berkey, the Sawyer system is a backpacking gravity filter that you can carry with you in your backpack on hikes and camping trips.
 With a one-gallon capacity, the Sawyer is a handy drinking water solution for use in areas where clean water is lacking.
-You can pack light and skip the bottled water with this portable filtration system.
+You can pack light and skip the bottled water with this portable filtering system.

 The Sawyer gravity filter might be small, but it’s extremely effective at what it does.
-The tiny water filter can fit in your palm and weighs just two ounces, but has a high performance with 0.1-micron pores that are designed to trap even the smallest of contaminants, including bacteria, protozoa, and microplastics.
+The tiny filter can fit in your palm and weighs just two ounces, but has a high performance with 0.1-micron pores that are designed to trap even the smallest of contaminants, including bacteria, protozoa, and microplastics.

 It only takes seconds to set up the Sawyer system for filtration.
 You simply hang the bag from a height (such as a tree branch), then connect the provided tube between the bag and the filter.
 Fill the bag with water from a lake, stream, faucet, or whatever you have close by, then use the water to fill your bottles, pitchers, or cooking pots.

 If you’re looking for immediate access to water, it takes the Sawyer filter less than 3 minutes to filter 1 gallon.
-With a 100,000 gallon overall rating, you can use the filter system time and time again before you need to replace it with a new one.
+With a 100,000 gallon overall rating, you can use it time and time again before you need to replace it with a new one.
 A major advantage of the Sawyer filter is that you can perform a backwash every time the flow begins to diminish, which will bring flow rate back up to 98% of its original performance.

 - Incredibly portable and practical

 - Filter may require regular backwashing when filtering water containing silt

 LifeStraw Go – Best Filtered Water Bottle